mozilla/bigquery-etl/src/FrontMatter.md

 tables in the `INFORMATION_SCHEMA` dataset.
 Views are resolved using bq with `--dry_run`.

 Scroll and drag to navigate the network.
-Selecting a node by double clicking will show summary information about the table or dataset.
+Selecting a node by clicking will show summary information about the table or dataset.
+Double click a node to center the network.
+By default, only neighboring nodes will be shown in the sub-network.

 The source can be found at [acmiyaguchi/etl-graph](https://github.com/acmiyaguchi/etl-graph).
 See